kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

 As you can see that we will be only getting one CSS file as a CSS output and it also looks more manageable.
 Such an approach help developers in a distributed team to manage and improve code quality.
 Also, including one CSS file on a web page will improve performance of overall application than to including multiple files.
 One should always minimize the CSS once project gets live.
 <h2>Inheritance or @extend</h2>
 There is a concept in JavaScript, where we can extend the functionality of existing object.
 This is in object oriented programming approach know as Inheritance.
-The same thing we can do in Sass, using @extend feature.
+The same thing we can do in Sass, using <code>@extend</code> feature.
 <pre>@extend .some-class<span class="token punctuation">;</span></pre>
 <blockquote>[Tweet "Extends do not allow customization, but they produce very efficient CSS"]

 <footer><a href="http://stackoverflow.com/questions/18008700/using-include-vs-extend-in-sass?answertab=active#tab-top" target="_blank">Andrey Mikhaylov</a>
 Front end developer at Firecracker.me</footer></blockquote>
 Let's have an example of buttons by assuming 3 variants with colors.
-So, here we have to define a generic class for <strong>.btn </strong>and then you can change properties as per the preference or requirement.
+So, here we have to define a generic class for <code>.btn</code> and then you can change properties as per the preference or requirement.

 <strong>Sass</strong>
 <pre>.btn{